Portobello Road: Origins

 Portobello Road was known prior to 1740 as Green's Lane – a winding country path leading from Kensington Gravel Pits, in what is now Notting Hill Gate, up to Kensal Green in the north.
+It descends from 84 feet (25.6 m) above sea level at the northern end, the highest point, to a lowest point of 65 feet (19.8 m) after which the road rises and falls before reaching a high point of 78 feet (23.8 m) at the southern end.
+The average grade of ascent or descent between the northern end and the lowest point is about 1.77 percent.

 18th century

 In 1740, Portobello Farm was built in the area near what is now Golborne Road.
-The farm got its name from a popular victory during the lost War of Jenkins' Ear, when Admiral Edward Vernon captured the Spanish-ruled town of Puerto Bello (now known as Portobelo in modern-day Panama).
+The farm got its name from the 1739 Battle of Porto Bello during the lost War of Jenkins' Ear, when Admiral Edward Vernon captured the Spanish-ruled town of Puerto Bello (now known as Portobelo in modern-day Panama).
 Vernon Yard, which runs off Portobello Road, still honours the Admiral's name to this day.
 The Portobello farming area covered the land which is now St Charles' Hospital.